-In The Meantime is a blog about self help for Generation X.
+In The Meantime is self help for Generation X.

-In The Meantime is about un-sandwiching (well, it should be a word) Gen X from its bready confines, crammed between the hugely successful Baby Boomers – having shaped the globalising world (for fun and profit) in its idealistic image – and the much-hyped Millennials with their digital prowess and entrepreneurial instincts.
-Gen Xers, born mid-‘60s to early ‘80s and raised on a steady diet of MTV, bad haircuts and self-reliance, are now in their late 30s to early 50s.
+In The Meantime is about un-sandwiching (well, it should be a word) Generation X from its bready confines, crammed between the hugely successful Baby Boomers – having shaped the globalising world for fun and profit – and the much-hyped Millennials with their digital prowess and entrepreneurial instincts.

 It’s about figuring out what you want then finding the right information to plan how you’ll get there.